Warlock 2: The Exiled

 Reviews

-- The AI is poorly designed, often leading to unchallenging gameplay and predictable outcomes.
+- The AI is poorly designed, often making illogical decisions and failing to provide a challenging experience.

 - The game suffers from numerous bugs and crashes, particularly on Mac and Linux, making it frustrating to play.